Structuring Private Equity Funds for Investment in Renewable Energy Projects: A New Financing Option

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide finance and energy counsel with tools to structure a private equity fund dedicated to investment in renewable energy projects.
+This CLE course will provide finance and energy counsel with tools to structure a private equity fund dedicated to investment in renewable energy projects.
 The panel will discuss the advantages of the private equity model, and how energy private equity (EPE) funds are similar to and different from traditional private equity funds.

 - Advantages of private equity over one-off renewable energy investment structures